Guillotine: Germany

-In Germany, the guillotine is known as Fallbeil ("falling axe") or Köpfmaschine ("beheading machine") and was used in various German states from the 19th century onwards, becoming the preferred method of execution in Napoleonic times in many parts of the country.
+In Germany, the guillotine is known as Fallbeil ("falling axe") or Köpfmaschine ("beheading machine") and was used in various German states from the 19th-century onwards, becoming the preferred method of execution in Napoleonic times in many parts of the country.
 The guillotine, axe and the firing squad were the legal methods of execution during the era of the German Empire (1871–1918) and the subsequent Weimar Republic (1919–1933).

 The original German guillotines resembled the French Berger 1872 model, but they eventually evolved into sturdier and more effective machines.
 Built primarily of metal instead of wood, these new guillotines had heavier blades than their French predecessors and thus could use shorter uprights as well.
 Officials could also conduct multiple executions faster, thanks to a more effective blade recovery system and the eventual removal of the tilting board (bascule).
 Those deemed likely to struggle were backed slowly into the device from behind a curtain to prevent them from seeing it prior to the execution.
 A metal screen covered the blade as well in order to conceal it from the sight of the condemned.

 Nazi Germany used the guillotine between 1933 and 1945 to execute 16,500 prisoners, 10,000 of them in 1944 and 1945 alone.
 Notable political victims executed by the guillotine under the Nazi government included Marinus van der Lubbe, a Dutch communist blamed for the Reichstag fire and executed by guillotine in January 1934.
-The Nazi government also guillotined Sophie Scholl, who was convicted of high treason after distributing anti-Nazi pamphlets at the University of Munich with her brother Hans, and other members of the German student resistance group, the White Rose.
+The Nazi government also guillotined Sophie Scholl, who was convicted of high treason after distributing anti-Nazi pamphlets at LMU Munich with her brother Hans, and other members of the German student resistance group, the White Rose.

 The penultimate time the guillotine was used in West Germany was in the execution of Richard Schuh, on 18 February 1949, at six o'clock in the morning, in the courtyard of the prison at 18 Doblerstraße in Tübingen.
 The last time it was used in West Germany was for the execution of two convicted murderers, 29-year-old Robert Amelung and 39-year-old Peter Steinhauer, who were guillotined in Hamburg on 9 May 1949.
 It was last used in East Germany in September 1967 when the murderers Paul Beirau and Günter Herzfeld were executed.
 The Stasi used the guillotine in East Germany between 1950 and 1966 for secret executions.